latitudesh/terraform-provider-latitudesh/docs/resources/server.md

 ### Required

 - `hostname` (String) The server hostname
 - `operating_system` (String) The server OS.
-Update will trigger a reinstall only if allow_reinstall is set to true.
+				Updating operating_system will trigger a reinstall if allow_reinstall is set to true.
 - `plan` (String) The server plan
 - `project` (String) The id or slug of the project
 - `site` (String) The server site

 ### Optional

-- `allow_reinstall` (Boolean) Allow server reinstallation when operating_system, ssh_keys, user_data,raid, or ipxe_url changes.
+- `allow_reinstall` (Boolean) Allow server reinstallation when operating_system, ssh_keys, user_data, raid, or ipxe_url changes.
+				WARNING: The reinstall will be triggered even if Terraform reports an in-place update.
 - `ipxe_url` (String) Url for the iPXE script that will be used.
-Required for custom image deployments.
-Learn more: https://docs.latitude.sh/docs/custom-image-ipxe.
-Update will trigger a reinstall only if allow_reinstall is set to true.
+				Updating ipxe_url will trigger a reinstall if allow_reinstall is set to true.
 - `raid` (String) RAID mode for the server.
-Update will trigger a reinstall only if allow_reinstall is set to true.
+				Updating raid will trigger a reinstall if allow_reinstall is set to true.
 - `ssh_keys` (List of String) List of server SSH key ids.
-Update will trigger a reinstall only if allow_reinstall is set to true.
+				Updating ssh_keys will trigger a reinstall if allow_reinstall is set to true.
 - `tags` (List of String) List of server tags
 - `user_data` (String) The id of user data to set on the server.
-Update will trigger a reinstall only if allow_reinstall is set to true.
+				Updating user_data will trigger a reinstall if allow_reinstall is set to true.

 ### Read-Only